 The next thing we need is two alternating 500hz square signals, 180° out of phase with respect to each other.
 The most straight forward way I could think to do this is with a 555 timer and a 74HC74 D type flip flop.
 This results in two perfect square wave signals with exactly 50% duty cycle (preferable to getting into long, detailed, opinionated discussions about how to do this without a flip-flop).
 Yes, it could be done with an 8 pin microcontroller but then the software has to be built, chip programmed etc. What a hassle.

 Something a bit more proper

-At the time I built all of this, Christmas was fast approaching and I really just needed to throw something together quick.
+At the time I built the above Christmas was fast approaching and I really just needed to throw something together quick.

-I’ve started working on a PCB which combines all of this together in a more elegant design, with a convenient 12V DC input.
+I have since designed a PCB which combines all of this together in a more elegant design, with a convenient 12V DC input: